JGQH/Minesweeper-JS/README.md

 \* *No images yet* \*

 ## To-Do
-- Add mechanic to clear surrounding tiles (When cleared tile number is 0)
 - Add method to win or lose the game
 - Add method to play again
 - Add method to increase the amount of tiles